LNER Class A4 4468 Mallard

 The locomotive is 70 ft long and weighs 165 long tons (168 tonnes, 369,600 lbs), including the tender.
-It is painted LNER garter blue with red wheels and steel rims.
+It is painted in LNER garter blue with red wheels and steel rims.

-Mallard is now part of the National Collection and preserved at the National Railway Museum in York.
+Mallard is preserved at the National Railway Museum in York as part of the National Collection.

 History

 In 1936, Nigel Gresley, the chief mechanical engineer of the LNER, ordered a new batch of six 4-6-2 "Pacific" Class A4 engines to be built at Doncaster Works.
-The A4s were known for their distinct streamlined and aerodynamic design, and designed for hauling long distance express passenger services at high speeds.
-The first batch comprised four locomotives which entered service in 1935, and had "Silver" in their names as they were to haul the non-stop The Silver Jubilee service between London King's Cross and Newcastle.
+The A4s were known for their distinct streamlined and aerodynamic design and designed for hauling long distance express passenger services at high speeds.
+The first batch comprised four locomotives which entered service in 1935 and had "Silver" in their names as they were to haul the non-stop Silver Jubilee service between London King's Cross and Newcastle.

 The six new A4s were named after a bird, influenced by Gresley's fondness of breeding wild birds, and incorporated some modifications to maximise the possibilities of the original streamlined design.
 This included a new, state-of-the-art double Kylchap chimney and blastpipe, allowing the smoke to be distributed more freely.
-However, the problem of smoke being dispersed at the front of the locomotive, in turn giving drivers only a narrow viewing window, remained unsolved, and Gresley was determined to find a solution, using Mallard, the 28th A4 locomotive as a test.
-It was solved after a wooden model at 1/12th of the original size of Mallard was made to undergo smoke tests in a wind tunnel setting, using a tunnel made of plasticine.
-After a period of testing, a solution to deflect the smoke was found and the modification was incorporated into Mallard's final design.
+However, the problem of smoke being dispersed at the front of the locomotive, giving drivers only a narrow viewing window, remained unsolved, and Gresley was determined to find a solution, using Mallard, the 28th A4 locomotive as a test.
+It was solved after a wooden 1/12th scale model of Mallard underwent smoke tests in a wind tunnel made of plasticine.
+After a period of testing, a solution to deflect the smoke was found, and the modification was incorporated into Mallard's final design.

 Mallard was released from Doncaster Works and entered service on 3 March 1938, carrying the number of 4468.
-It wore a variety of liveries throughout its career, these were: garter blue as 4468, LNER wartime black from 13 June 1942, later wartime black with the tender marked as "NE" from 21 October 1943 as 22 with yellow small stencilled numbers, post-war garter blue with white and red lining from 5 March 1948 with stainless steel cabside number 22, British Railways dark blue as 60022 from 16 September 1949, Brunswick green from 4 July 1952 and its original LNER garter blue for preservation in 1963.
+It wore a variety of liveries throughout its career, these were: garter blue as 4468, LNER wartime black from 13 June 1942, later wartime black with the tender marked as "NE" from 21 October 1943 as 22 with yellow small stencilled numbers, post-war garter blue with white and red lining from 5 March 1948 with stainless steel cabside number 22, British Railways dark blue as 60022 from 16 September 1949, Brunswick green from 4 July 1952, and its original LNER garter blue for preservation in 1963.